-Reclassification from investment properties and property, plant and equipment to noncurrent assets as held for sale interested buyers as these are excess assets from the acquisition and are no longer needed in CATS - Philippine Branch's operations.
+Reclassification from investment properties and property, plant and equipment to noncurrent assets as held for sale

 Prior to reclassification of the Group's investment properties into assets held for sale, the carrying value of the investment properties amounted to \$8,788,538, which was net of accumulated depreciation amounting to \$1,079,896.
 The Group's investment properties consist of land, and building and improvements, costing \$3,698,601 and \$6,169,833, respectively.